Diseases & Conditions

 - Grade 3.
 These more severe injuries are most often treated with immobilization for several weeks.
 The athlete may wear a walking boot or be put in a cast that keeps the big toe in a partially pointed down position.
 As the injury heals, treatment will gradually step down to Grade 2 and then to Grade 1.

-Physical therapy may be helpful and should be started as soon as symptoms allow.
+Physical therapy may be helpful and should begin as soon as symptoms allow.
 Specific exercises will help to stretch and strengthen the big toe.
 Early joint movement is essential for reducing or preventing joint stiffness.

 - A severe tear of the plantar complex